tajmone/alan-pb/docs-src/README.md

-# ALAN PureBasic Docs Sources
+# ARun Playground Docs Sources

 AsciiDoc sources of the project documentation found in the [`/docs/`][docs/] folder: